apache/doris-website/docs/ecosystem/flink-doris-connector.md

 When Flink imports data, if there is dirty data, such as field format, length, etc., it will cause StreamLoad to report an error, and Flink will continue to retry at this time.
 If you need to skip, you can disable the strict mode of StreamLoad (strict_mode=false, max_filter_ratio=1) or filter the data before the Sink operator.

 11. **How should the source table and Doris table correspond?**
 When using Flink Connector to import data, pay attention to two aspects.
-The first is that the columns and types of the source table correspond to the columns and types in flink sql; the second is that the columns and types in flink sql must match those of the doris table For the correspondence between columns and types, please refer to the above "Doris & Flink Column Type Mapping" for details
+The first is that the columns and types of the source table correspond to the columns and types in flink sql; the second is that the columns and types in flink sql must match those of the Doris table For the correspondence between columns and types, please refer to the above "Doris & Flink Column Type Mapping" for details

 12. **TApplicationException: get_next failed: out of sequence response: expected 4 but got 3**